esadakcam/esadakcam/README.md

 Hi, I am Esad👋
 - 💻 I'm a Software Engineer
-- 🔭 I’m currently working as a Backend Engineer
 - 🌱 I’m currently learning Java, Kotlin and containerization technologies
 - ⚡ Fun fact: I like to play chess